Tea Brewing Guides

 Iced Tea

-See our cold brewing guide (next up!) for an alternative approac.
-Allow tea to cool after steeping and before pouring over ice to prevent the ice from melting
+Allow tea to cool a little after steeping and before pouring over ice to prevent the ice from melting.
+One trick is to tranfer hot tea to a cold cup of glass.

 Step 1: Measure out the tea leaves and heat the water based on the chart above.
 Pour the leaves into your tea bag or infuser, and place in a mug or teapot.